viniciusdacal/viniciusdacal.github.com/en/_posts/2015-01-20-know-emmet-and-you-will-never-be-the-same.markdown

 ###Could you explain?
-It is a plugin that you can install in your favorite text editor and gives you a superpower to write HTML by CSS selectors.
+It is a plugin that you can install in your favorite text editor and it gives you a superpower to write HTML by CSS selectors.
 That's it, CSS selectors!

 You'll write `div>img`, hit `TAB` and the follow HTML appears: